-Minimal BEAD Outlay - 120 points
+ØMinimal NBEAD Outlay - 120 points

-The NBO is estimating that BEAD funding will fall short of enabling universal service with Priority Broadband Projects across Nebraska by roughly \$772.5 million.
-Although this is an estimate based on planning information provided by the NTIA Planning Tool Kit, the NBO is establishing a scoring process to drive capital efficiency while maximizing locations enabled with qualifying broadband speeds.
-The scoring process will optimize NBEAD funding throughout the prospective subgrantee selection process.
+NBO is establishing a scoring process to drive capital efficiency while maximizing locations enabled with qualifying broadband speeds.
+The scoring process will optimize NBEAD funding throughout the subgrantee selection process.

-Description: The total NBEAD funding that will be required to complete the project, accounting for both total projected cost and the prospective subgrantee's proposed match (which must, absent a waiver, cover no less than 25 percent of the project cost), with the specific benefits awarded increasing as the BEAD outlay decreases.
+Description: The total NBEAD funding that will be required to complete the project, accounting for both total projected cost and the prospective subgrantee's proposed match (which must, absent a waiver, cover no less than 25% of the project cost), with the specific benefits awarded increasing as NBEAD outlay decreases.
+Separate scoring for the total projected cost and incremental match beyond the required 25% is detailed below.